 Early-2015, I began to experience episodic dizziness and left-sided numbness and weakness.
 These episodes were accompanied by a sensation originating at the base of my skull, crawling around my head, laterally, and walking down my left leg, causing slight to moderate, temporary paralysis along the way.
-Episodes lasted three to five minutes in duration, and increased in frequency from once or twice monthly to weekly by the end of 2015.
+Episodes lasted three to eight minutes in duration and increased in frequency from once or twice monthly to weekly by the end of 2015.
 By May, 2016 I was experiencing up to three episodes daily.

 The zebra trotted in May 13, 2016.

 May 26, 2016, awake craniotomy to resect as much tumor as possible (debulking), while protecting sensory and motor eloquent functions.
-Seurgeons removed over 90% of the tumor while I watched the monitor as pieces of tumor were resected away from healthy brain.
+Surgeons removed over 90% of the tumor while I watched the monitor as pieces of tumor were resected away from healthy brain.
 Amazing experience.

 The pathology arrived on June 10, 2016: glioblastoma.
 An aggressive and deadly cancer with a median patient survival of roughly 16 months, and an abysmal five-year survival rate of 5-8%.